NoleStites/STEM-REx/LectureSlideTemplates/slide_3.md

 - Normalization Constraint: (percentage to be 0) + (percentage to be 1) = 100%

+> The chances of each event occurring, when added together, should equal 100%.
 > I know that this is, perhaps, a bit obvious, but it is important nonetheless.

 ---